hardhats/vista-install-docs/New/InitializeVistA.rst

 * What's the maximum number of processes that you will allow at once on a VistA system?
 Today (2016), commodity hardware (a good laptop, for example), can handle up to 200 concurrent processes.
 I usually set my test instances with a maximum of 30 processes, which is the number I use below.
 * What's your DNS Server?
 If you don't know, just use 8.8.8.8.

+Some of the configuration items below are taken from a system that may have had these entries previously created.
+If what you see on your screen doesn't exactly match what you see here, you can reply to Fileman with "Y" when adding a new entry; and skip past the fields that are indented by pressing ``<enter>``.
+What matters in the end is that the final entry matches what is typed here.

 Device Configuration
 --------------------
 The very first thing we want to do is to set-up 4 devices: NULL, CONSOLE, VIRTUAL, and HFS.